pexavc/Bitsy/README.md

 On the Swift side, we should tell `WKWebView` to [listen to a custom handler](https://github.com/pexavc/Bitsy/tree/main/Shared/Views/WebView/WebView.swift#L27-L33) we call `callbackHandler`.

+This adds a content controller to the WKWebView, giving it an id to listen to from the JS being evaluated.
 ```swift
 fileprivate func createHandler(_ handler: WKScriptMessageHandlerWithReply) -> WKUserContentController {
     let contentController = WKUserContentController()